-As fluid retention and oedema have been reported in association with NSAID therapy, including diclofenac, particular caution is called for in patients with impaired cardiac or renal function, history of hypertension, the elderly, patients receiving concomitant treatment with diuretics or medicinal products that can significantly impact renal function, and in those patients with substantial extracellular volume depletion from any cause, e.g. before or after major surgery (see section 4.3 Contraindications).
-Monitoring of renal function is recommended as a precautionary measure when using Cataflam in such cases.
-Discontinuation of therapy is normally followed by recovery to the pre-treatment state.
+As fluid retention and oedema have been reported in association with NSAID therapy, including diclofenac, particular caution is called for in patients with impaired cardiac or renal function, history of hypertension, the elderly, patients receiving concomitant treatment with diuretics or medicinal products that can significantly impact renal function, and in those patients with substantial extracellular volume depletion from any cause, e.g. before and after major surgery (see section 4.3 Contraindications).
+Monitoring of renal function is recommended as a precautionary measure when using Catafast in such cases.
+Discontinuation of therapy is normally followed by a recovery to the pre-treatment state.

-Skin effects
+Skin reactions

 Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDSs (see 4.8 Undesirable effects).
 Patients appear to be at highest risk for these reactions early in the course of therapy: the onset of the reaction occurring in the majority of cases within the first month of treatment.
-Cataflam should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity.
+Catafast should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity.
+As with other NSAIDs, allergic reactions including anaphylactic/anaphylactoid reactions, can also occur in rare cases with diclofenac without earlier exposure to the drug.